FusionAuth/fusionauth-site/site/_posts/2022-10-07-how-to-migrate-from-azure-ad-b2c.md

 excerpt_separator: "<!--more-->"
 ---

-Azure AD B2C is a serverless CIAM offering from Microsft Azure with integration across many of Azure services.
+Azure AD B2C is a serverless CIAM offering from Microsoft Azure with integration across many Azure services.
 It offers authentication and authorization for users.
 Azure AD B2C supports a number of OAuth grants, including the Authorization Code grant, the Implicit grant and the Client Credentials grant.

 <!--more-->